 Manageability

-Amazon CloudWatch is included so you’ll have detailed analytics on your databases’ performance at no additional charge.
+Amazon CloudWatch Database Insights is included so you’ll have detailed analytics on your databases’ performance at no additional charge.
 You can receive text and email alerts through Amazon SNS.
 AWS Config records and audits changes to the database config to support governance and compliance needs.
 Amazon’s Performance Insights makes analyzing performance data to tune your database easier than ever.

 If you’re already using the AWS ecosystem, there’s no compelling reason to choose anything else.
 Even if you’re not, the RDS solution offers a superior feature set, with a much longer track record of reliability, than competing solutions.